Asymptotic Network Independence in Distributed Stochastic Optimization for Machine Learning: Asymptotic Network Independence in Distributed Stochastic Optimization

 \subsection{Distributed Stochastic Gradient Descent (DSGD)}

 We assume the same stepsize policy for DSGD and SGD.
 To analyze DSGD starting from Eq. (\ref{eq: z_i,k}), define

 as the average of all the iterates in the network.
 Differently from the analysis for SGD, we will be concerned with two error terms.
 The first term $\bE[\|\oz(k)-z^*\|^2]$, called the expected optimization error, defines the expected squared distance between $\oz(k)$ and $z^*$, and the second term $\sum_{i=1}^n\bE\left[\|z_i(k)-\oz(k)\|^2\right]$, called the expected consensus error, measures the dissimilarities of individual estimates among all the agents.
-Given any individual iterate $z_i(k)$, its squared distance to the optimum $z^*$ is bounded by $2 \|\oz(k)-z^*\|^2+2 \sum_{i=1}^n\|z_i(k)-\oz(k)\|^2$.
-Hence exploring the two terms will provide us with insights into the performance of DSGD.
-To simplify notation, denote
+The average squared distance between individual iterate $z_i(k)$ and the optimum $z^*$ is given by